s-vp/vbox-scripts/README.md

 ---------------------------------------------------------------------------------

-destroys specisfied VM from Virtualbox repository and underlaying ZFS Volume
+* delete specisfied VM from Virtualbox repository and
+* destroy underlaying ZFS Volume

 accepts vm name as an input parameter